-"A testament is an ultimate message that a writer, a politician, a scholar, an artist, in a work, wishes to transmit to posterity. »
+“A testament is an ultimate message that a writer, a politician, a scholar, an artist, or an author of a work wishes to transmit to posterity.”

 I guarantee that all of a sudden, everything will fall into place.
-Just imagine that you want to leave 50 photos that you created for posterity.
-Just 50 pictures to be remembered.
-Just 50 pictures that you would leave for posterity.
+Just imagine that you want to leave 50 photos that you created specifically for posterity, to encapsulate your life’s work.

 If you think about it, it is not much.
 When you consider that you can make them in less than an hour with your camera or cell phone.
 Yet, it will take you weeks, months or maybe years to create those photos that you will bequeath to posterity.

 You must imagine your photographic will as a photo album.
 You are telling a story: the story of your photographic life.
 You must put yourself in the shoes of those who will look at the photos in your album.
 They will turn the paper pages one by one thinking about you, your passion, and the way you photograph.